top of page

 • Community groups and not-for-profit organisations

-• Organisations and businesses who would like to integrate elements of mindfulness into their workshops/classes
+• Organisations/businesses who would like to integrate a mindfulness component into their workshops/classes

 Cropped_Unwatermarked_2022-08-24_TMHV_Portraits-7928.JPG